Flutter – the future of cross-platform or yet another “Google Glass”?

 Despite its relatively young age, Flutter managed to gather over 25,000 GitHub stars.
 It might be because it’s a Google framework or simply because it follows on GoLang’s steps.

 5 years ago people were quite sceptical about that particular programming model and were quite frankly afraid of implementing micro-service based solutions.
-Now, with IBM Bluemix, Lambda and AWS on the rise, it turns out that Google knew one or two things about heading to the future and their software initiatives aren’t quite frankly the same as their hardware ones.
+Now, with IBM Bluemix, Lambda and AWS on the rise, it turns out that Google knew one or two things about heading to the future.
+Their software initiatives aren’t quite frankly the same as their hardware ones.

 2. Simplicity as a rule